How to Create a Social Media Content Calendar and Stay Organized

 • Plan new content around your business needs, like product launches, or client onboarding

-• Allows you to centralize the planning of your social media content
+• Centralize the planning of your social media content

-• Allows you enough time to edit your content
+• Allow you enough time to edit your content

-• Makes it easy to evaluate your social media strategy using KPIs
+• Evaluate your social media strategy using KPIs

 Now let’s discuss how to create your first content calendar.